wilsonmar/wilsonmar.github.io/_posts/2022-09-21-google-apps-scripting.md

 7. In origin, add a URL link to the Heading text.

+   Add a sortable date/time stamp to the existing item in the Sheet.

 8. Here's the tricky (but cool) part - syncing between Doc and Sheet.

-   We want to keep the extra columns sync'd with its question text.
+   From here, we will be updating the Sheet rather than creating one.

+   We are adding IDs in the Doc and sheet (such as SEC-02-1) which provides a key to those extra columns in the sheet.
+   Based on that code, changes in Question text in the Doc should update the sheet.

-   If there is a change, add a sortable date/time stamp to the existing item in the Sheet.
+   Update the sortable date/time stamp to each line changed in the Sheet.

-   To simplify, we only update question text in the Doc, not in the Sheet.
+   If there is a difference, please add a text in the _Note field in the Sheet.
-   The heading and question text can change.
-   However, the extra columns in the Sheet can be updated.

    NOTE: This is what the file looks like after processing.
 Initially, there would be no number after the QUESTION.
 On the first pass, create a new sheet.
 In the Doc insert a sequential number between QUESTION and : (I prefer to have a space before and after the colon : ).
 Let’s call that Question ID or QID.
 On the first pass, remove any text between QUESTION and : then replace it with a number.

-8. On subsequent runs, open the Sheet to update.
+9. On subsequent runs, open the Sheet to update.
 Do not update the Doc file.
    We will need to change the QID in the Doc, such as BX-22 at the bottom.

-9.

 10. Generate a new document for each additional column (one additional column for each user role).